 - Major’s Hill Park, overlooking the Ottawa River

 - Take advantage of FREE PROGRAMMING on Canada Day: In addition to the three official Canada Day sites, free activities are usually also offered at many other locations around the city.
 A few highlights include:

-- Museums: Most of Ottawa’s museums also offer free admission on Canada Day; however you’ll still have to pay admission if you wish to see their special exhibits.
+- Museums: Most of Ottawa’s museums also offer free admission on Canada Day; however you may still have to pay admission to see their special exhibits.
 And keep in mind, the museums are air conditioned, offering great places to take a break and cool down during the day!

 - National Arts Centre (NAC): The NAC offers a variety of free programming for all ages on July 1.

-- TD Ottawa Jazz Festival: Drop by Confederation Park on Elgin Street or the nearby Festival Plaza in front of City Hall to enjoy free Jazzfest concerts on July 1.
+- TD Ottawa Jazz Festival: Drop by Confederation Park on Elgin Street to enjoy free Jazzfest concerts on July 1.